-- Have a facility plan for managing visitation, including use of restrictions when necessary. - While facilities are encouraged to facilitate in-person visits whenever possible, the CMS visitation memo describes situations requiring temporary restriction of indoor visitors, except for compassionate care reasons.
-Please refer to CMS visitation memo, PA Interim Guidance for Skilled Nursing Facilities during COVID-19, and PA-HAN-599 or its successor for more details. - Send letters or emails to families reminding them not to visit when ill or if they have had close contact with someone with SARS-CoV-2 infection in the prior 14 days.
+- Have a facility plan for managing visitation, including use of restrictions when necessary. - Visits should be conducted in a manner that adheres to the core principles of COVID-19 infection prevention as outlined in QSO-20-39-NH.
+Please refer to CMS visitation memo, PA Interim Guidance for Skilled Nursing Facilities during COVID-19, and PA-HAN-610 or its successor for more details. - Send letters or emails to families reminding them not to visit when ill or if they have had close contact with someone with SARS-CoV-2 infection in the prior 14 days.
 An example letter can be found here. - Post signs at the entrances to the facility advising visitors to check-in with the front desk to be assessed for symptoms prior to entry.
-Assessment should include: - Symptoms of COVID-19: - Fever of 100.0 °F or higher or report feeling feverish; - Close contact to someone with COVID-19 during the prior 14 days; - Undergoing evaluation for COVID-19 (such as pending viral test) due to exposure or close contact to a person with COVID-19; - Diagnosis of COVID-19 in the prior 10 days; - A request for visitors to inform the facility if they develop fever or symptoms consistent with COVID-19 within 14 days of visiting the facility.
+Assessment should include: - Symptoms of COVID-19; - Fever of 100.0 °F or higher or report feeling feverish; - Close contact to someone with COVID-19 during the prior 14 days; - o Undergoing evaluation for COVID-19 (such as pending viral test) due to exposure or

-- Visitors should be counseled about recommended infection prevention and control practices that should be used during the visit (e.g., facility policies for source control or physical distancing). - Facilities should have a plan to manage visitation and visitor flow. - Visitors, regardless of their vaccination status, should physically distance (maintaining at least 6 feet between people) from other patients/residents, visitors that are not part of their group, and HCP in the facility, except as described in the scenarios below. - Facilities might need to limit the total number of visitors in the facility at one time in order to maintain recommended infection control precautions.
-Facilities might also need to limit the number of visitors per patient/resident at one time to maintain any required physical distancing. - Location of visitation if occurring indoors: - If the patient/resident is in a single-person room, visitation could occur in their room. - Visits for patients/residents who share a room should ideally not be conducted in the patient/resident's room. - If in-room visitation must occur (e.g., patient/resident is unable to leave the room), an unvaccinated roommate should not be present during the visit.
+- close contact to a person with COVID-19; - Diagnosis of COVID-19 in the prior 10 days; - A request for visitors to inform the facility if they develop fever or symptoms consistent with COVID-19 within 14 days of visiting the facility. - Visitors should be counseled about recommended infection prevention and control practices that should be used during the visit (e.g., facility policies for source control or physical distancing). - Facilities should have a plan to manage visitation and visitor flow. - Visitors, regardless of their vaccination status, should wear face coverings or masks and physically distance (maintaining at least 6 feet between people) when around other patients/residents, visitors that are not part of their group, and HCP in the facility. - Facilities might need to limit the total number of visitors in the facility at one time in order to maintain recommended infection control precautions.
+Facilities might also need to limit the number of visitors per patient/resident at one time to maintain any required physical distancing. - Location of visitation if occurring indoors: - If the patient/resident is in a single-person room, visitation could occur in their room. - Visits for patients/residents who share a room should ideally not be conducted in the patient/resident's room. - If in-room visitation must occur (e.g., patient/resident is unable to leave the room), an unvaccinated or immunocompromised (regardless of vaccination status) roommate should not be present during the visit.
 If neither patient/ resident is able to leave the room, facilities should attempt to enable in-room visitation while maintaining recommended infection prevention and control practices, including physical distancing and source control. - If visitation is occurring in a designated area in the facility, facilities could consider scheduling visits so that multiple visits are not occurring simultaneously, to the extent possible.
-If simultaneous visits do occur, everyone in the designated area should wear source control and physical distancing should be maintained between different visitation groups regardless of vaccination status. - When both the resident and all visitors are fully vaccinated, and while alone in the patient/resident's room or the designated visitation room, patients/residents and their visitor(s) can choose to have close contact (including touch) and to not wear source control. - When visitation is restricted: - Send letters or emails to families advising them of the restrictions. - Facilitate and encourage alternative methods for visitation (e.g., video conferencing) and communication with the resident.
+If simultaneous visits do occur, everyone in the designated area should wear source control and physical distancing should be maintained between different visitation groups regardless of vaccination status. - Patients/residents and their visitor(s) can choose to have close contact (including touch) and to not wear source control if: - Resident and all visitors are fully vaccinated; and - o Resident is not moderately or severely immunocompromised; and - o The visit takes place in patient/resident's room or the designated visitation room